scrapy/scrapy/docs/topics/signals.rst

     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    If any handler of this signal handlers raises a :exception:`DontCloseDomain` the domain won't be closed this time and will wait until another idle signal is sent.
-Otherwise (if no handler raises :exception:`DontCloseDomain`) the domain will be closed immediately after all handlers of ``domain_idle`` have finished, and a :signal:`domain_closed` will thus be sent.
+    If any handler of this signal handlers raises a :exc:`DontCloseDomain` the domain won't be closed this time and will wait until another idle signal is sent.
+Otherwise (if no handler raises :exc:`DontCloseDomain`) the domain will be closed immediately after all handlers of ``domain_idle`` have finished, and a :signal:`domain_closed` will thus be sent.